dotnet/orleans/src/Documentation/2.0/MigrationAzure2.0.md

 # Migration from Orleans 1.5 to 2.0 when using Azure

-Since the move to 2.0, the configuration of the silo has changed a lot, and now every config step is based on a Silo Builder.
+Since the move to 2.0, the configuration of the silo has changed, before we used to have a major object that handled all the configuration steps, then the developer was able to add each provider as needed, now every config step is based on a Silo Builder, similar to how it is done in ASP.NET Core with the WebHostBuilder.

 On 1.5.x, the configuration for Azure looked like this:
 ```csharp